rafalogan/node/README.md

 	.listen(1338);

 ```
-In other terminal create the connection of net server.ß
+In other terminal create the connection of net server.

 ```shell
 node -e "process.stdin.pipe(require('net').connect(1338))"